zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 Nice!
 Flat and neat as if it were sync code.
 More importantly, it reads like sync code!

-But for convention and to avoid treating functions as a non-Promise value by mistake, I usually put a `P` at the end to indicate a variable is a Promise.
+But for convention and to avoid treating functions as a non-Promise value by mistake, I usually put a `P` at the end to indicate a variable is a Promise, and put their types in the comment.

 ```diff
 var main = function() {